 Healthy Mashed Sweet Potato Recipe

 We have all heard that sweet potatoes are good for our health.
-But that question is why are these potatoes more healthy for us opposed to russet potatoes?
+But the question is why are these potatoes more healthy for us as opposed to russet potatoes?
 Let's take a look and see why sweet potatoes are a great alternative to their russet counterpart.

 Sweet Potatoes Are Nutritious